JetBrains/teamcity-documentation/topics/configuring-connections.md

 7. For a *GitLab CE/EE* connection, you must also enter the base URL of the GitLab CE/EE server (for example, `https://gitlab.mydomain.com`) into the *Server URL* field.
 Note that this field is not needed in the case of a GitLab.com connection, because the base URL is always `https://gitlab.com`.
 8. Click *Save* to save your new connection.

-> If you use a GitLab CE/EE server with HTTPS (recommended) and the endpoint is configured with a certificate that is *not* signed by a well-known certificate authority (CA), then you need to upload a trusted certificate to the TeamCity server, as described [in this article](uploading-ssl-certificates.md).
+> If your GitLab CE/EE server provides a HTTPS endpoint (recommended) and the endpoint's certificate is signed by a certificate that is *not* a well-known certificate authority (CA) (or if the certificate is self-signed), then you need to upload the signing certificate as a trusted certificate to the TeamCity server, as described [in this article](uploading-ssl-certificates.md).
 >
 {type="note"}